 It also forms an important link between the Nar Valley Way and Marriott's Way, creating a continuous walk right across Norfolk from King's Lynn in the west to Great Yarmouth in the east.
-Click here fore more information about the following walks on the Wensum Way
+Click here for more information and to download pdf's maps about the following walks on the Wensum Way

 Hoe via Hoe Rough